 The Committee establishes a target incentive opportunity annually for each executive officer expressed as a percentage of eligible earnings for that fiscal year.
 Under his employment agreement, Mr. Dell is eligible for an annual bonus with a target opportunity equal to 200% of his base salary.
-For Fiscal 2020, target annual incentives were based on job grade, and for our named executive officers were as follows:
+For Fiscal 2021, target annual incentives, other than for Mr. Dell, were based on job grade, and for our named executive officers were as follows:

 Name Target Annual Incentive Opportunity as % of Eligible Earnings

-Michael S. Dell 200%
+Michael S. Dell 200%(1)

 Thomas W. Sweet 100%

 Jeffrey W. Clarke 100%

-Howard D. Elias 100%
+Richard J. Rothberg 100%

 William F. Scannell 100%